 Unless you change your actions, the outcome will always remain the same.

-So, here’s a little check-list for you, helping you become feeling-free (just kidding, we’ll still get all the nice feelings inside as things start to develop, it just means we’re protecting ourselves a little too!
+So, here’s a little check-list for you, helping you become feeling-free… Just kidding, we’ll still get all the nice feelings inside as things start to develop, it just means we’re protecting ourselves a little too!
 So here’s my five top tips for how to stop falling for people so fast…

 1) Take Things Slowly

 I know this is what you don’t want to hear.
 When you find someone who you finally see potential with, it’s easy for them to take over your life and you just want to spend as much time as humanly possible with them.

 This means not rushing into getting intimate with them… and yes, it is hard to resist, I completely understand!
 But this also makes them want and respect you more.
 And if they’re not willing to wait, you know they’re not after anything long-term or serious anyway.

 Note: if you find this difficult, think of it as a little challenge!
 Give yourself little dates you have to wait until before things can move to the next stage and then feel that personal victory when you stick to it.

 Your relationship is being built from now, not based on anything to do with your past.
 So let them into that part of your life as and when you choose – but know that it doesn’t have to be straight away and there shouldn’t be any pressure around it either.